 Ombudsman Ontario, “In the Back Room: Investigation into whether members of Council for the City of London held an improper closed meeting on February 23, 2013” (October 2013)

-Local Authority Services, Report to the Council of the Township of Madawaska Valley (June 2013: Amberley Gavel Ltd.)
+Local Authority Services, This link opens in a new tabReport to the Council of the Township of Madawaska Valley (June 2013: Amberley Gavel Ltd.)

 Ombudsman Ontario, Letter to the Village of Casselman, “Re: Closed Meeting Complaints – June 26 and July 10, 2012 and March 12, 2013” (June 12, 2013)